 Uncle Gordon’s picture was always there.
-A rather attractive man – with deep set eyes.
-I have wondered what his voice was like – and then it occurred to me he would have the same gentle voice the rest of my dad’s brothers had.
+An attractive man with deep-set eyes.
+I have wondered what his voice was like, and then it occurred to me he would have the same gentle voice as the rest of my dad’s brothers.

-My mother was a writer of human interest stories – which of course included articles about my dad and his siblings.
+My mother was a writer of human interest stories which, of course, included essays about my father and his siblings.
 The generation before me is no longer here to answer questions about their lives, so I am grateful for the scrapbooks and little bits of written history they left for us.

-Uncle Gordon and my dad were best of friends – Dad was just 16 months older than Gordon.
-Dad was born in 1919, and Gordon was born in 1921.
+Uncle Gordon and my dad were best of friends; Dad was born in 1919 and was just 16 months older than Gordon, who was born in January of 1921.

-My Grandma and Grandpa Kimpel raised many children.
+My Grandma and Grandpa Kimpel were the parents of many children.
 The two of them had 12 children together.
 Grandpa had been married and widowed before he married Grandma.
-So together the two of them had 10 boys and 2 girls.
-And Dad had 3 half siblings which brings the total to 15 children.
+Together the two of them raised ten boys and two girls.
+Dad had three half-siblings, which brings the total to 15 children.

 Can you imagine coming up with 15 names?
-And middle names.
-It seems what was old is new again as we hear babies born today are given names that were popular a century ago.
+And middle names?
+It seems what was old is new again as we hear babies born today given names that were popular a century ago.

 I think it would be fun to step back in time and spend a day with Grandma.
 I realize the appropriate attire would be a work dress.
-From what I can figure out from the photos – it would likely be a plaid dress.
+From what I can figure out from the photos, it would likely be a plaid dress.
 And there would be an apron to protect it.
-It seems the shoes look a lot like shoes that could still be purchased today.
+The shoes look a lot like shoes that can still be purchased today.

-In order for my grandmother to keep home-made bread stocked in the kitchen, she had to bake it every other day in what would now be called an antique cook stove.
-It goes without saying women from her generation were expert bread-bakers – with no need for a written recipe.
-I can only imagine how many loaves of bread she had made.
-My dad often spoke about the large pancake griddle his mother used – and we do have her pancake recipe.
+In order for my grandmother to keep homemade bread stocked in the kitchen, she had to bake it every other day in what would now be called an antique cook stove.
+Women from her generation were expert bread bakers with no need for a written recipe.
+I can only imagine how many loaves of bread she baked.
+My dad often spoke about the large pancake griddle his mother used, and we do have her pancake recipe.

-It makes me smile to think they wore dresses every day as they worked so hard in and outside of their homes.
-And of course they had sewn their own dresses together.
+It makes me smile to think they wore dresses every day as they worked so hard in and outside their homes.
+The ladies knew how to use a sewing machine and made their own dresses.
 I wonder if my grandmother owned a pair of pants.
-I have memories of visiting her home in Hicksville – and I remember her dresses.
+I have memories of visiting her home in Hicksville, and I remember her dresses.

-I have a black and white photo of my grandma and grandpa Kimpel – taken in the 1920s.
-Grandma’s plaid dress looks as if she completed more than a few hours of hard work while wearing the dress.
-Grandpa’s jeans had obviously been patched – more than once – at the knees.
+I have a black-and-white photo of my Grandma and Grandpa Kimpel taken in the 1920s.
+Grandma’s plaid dress looks as if she completed more than a few hours of hard work while wearing it.
+Grandpa’s jeans had obviously been patched, more than once, at the knees.
 He didn’t take his hat off for the photo.

-My mom had written a newspaper article which explained that Grandpa Kimpel raised the wheat that provided flour for Grandma’s home-made bread.
-He raised sugar cane, and the boys helped to strip it.
-It was tied in bundles and taken to a press.
+My mom had written a newspaper article which explained that Grandpa Kimpel raised the wheat that provided flour for Grandma’s homemade bread.
+He raised sugar cane, and the boys helped strip it, tie in bundles, and take to a press.
 She wrote that there was plenty of sorghum molasses for bread and pancakes.

 Today, most of us know nothing about raising wheat and sugar cane and tying it in bundles and taking it to a press.
 My first thought was there is an online video that would explain it.

 My Uncle Bill’s given name is Kenneth Valentine.
-He was born on Valentine’s Day, and his Grandpa Kimpel’s first name was Valentine – thus the middle name of Valentine.
+He was born on Valentine’s Day, and his Grandpa Kimpel’s first name was Valentine, thus the middle name.

 In 1935, Joe Koerner asked Melvin to join him in working at the Kroger farm near Harrison, Ohio.
-Uncle Mel said he was so homesick after two weeks – he told Joe when he was going north to bring his brother Forrest back with him, or he was going home.
+Uncle Mel said he was so homesick after two weeks, he told Joe to bring his brother Forrest back with him after his trip up north, or he was going home.

 My dad’s father’s name was Edward, and Edward’s parents’ names were Valentine and Catherine.
 I found a family photo of Valentine, Catherine, and their seven children.
 It was a formal studio photo.
 Grandpa Edward was in the front row with his parents.
 In the second row are his younger brother Clarence and sisters Julia and Mary.
 In the third row were sisters Caroline, Elizabeth, and brother Herman.